suzhe-721/UT_MIE/README.md

 # UT_MIE
-Store all the course based project
+Store all the project that have been finished in U of T